brenoleite/EnochsDiary/src/site/notes/DNDSRD/35eSRD/Spells/All/Break Enchantment.md

 **SavingThrow**:: See text
 **SpellResistance**:: false

-**snip**:: Frees subjects from enchantments, alterations, curses, and petrification. ^onelinedescription
+**snip**:: Frees subjects from enchantments, alterations, curses, and petrification.